cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 other components in the Coulomb stress balance may be bracketed [e.g., Cattin et al.,1997; Lamb, 2006; Luttrell et al., 2011].
-Each of these studies uses somewhat different approaches and scales; ours are most similar to those of Luttrell [2011], although there are significant differences, as discussed below.
+Each of these studies uses somewhat different approaches and scales; ours are most similar to those of Luttrell [2011], although there are significant differences[, as discussed below].

-We estimate the tectonic stresses, fault friction and pore fluid pressure on the Wenchuan faults at the time of fault failure through a Bayesian inversion
+We estimate the tectonic stresses $T$, fault friction $\mu$ and pore fluid pressure $\phi$ on the Wenchuan faults at the time of fault failure through a Bayesian inversion to estimate tectonic stresses consistent with published coseismic slip models, and then a second analysis [need a better description] to estimate fault friction and pore fluid pressures consistent with the posterior stresses.
+Our methods yield joint probability distributions for the parameters we estimate, illustrating both the likelihood of values for each parameter and the tradeoffs between them.

+### Description of the stress state

 We consider the complete stress tensor $S$ at a point in the crust to be
 $S = M + T + L$, where $M$ is the topographic stress tensor as described above,